krahb/nzbget-role/README.md

 Ansible role to install (present) or remove (absent) the latest stable nzbget ( http://nzbget.net ) installation.

 I wrote this playbook because it was fun.
-I use a custom (python) module to get the latest stable version number from the nzbget website, I also use a password lookup to geberate a new password, and added a absent playbook, which removes the installation.
+I use a custom (python) module to get the latest stable version number from the nzbget website, I also use a password lookup to geberate a new password, create a stop/start service file in /etc/systemd/system/nzbget.service and added an absent playbook, which removes the installation.

 nzbget offers a lot more options and possibilities which are not included in this playbook, the most important obvious is the configuration of a newserver.
-Open &lt;remote-server&gt;:&lt;control_port&gt; and login with nzbget and the generated password (see below how to find it).
+Open &lt;remote-server&gt;:&lt;control_port&gt; in your browser and login with nzbget and the generated password (see below how to find it).

 Requirements